vespian/apache2_base/README.md

 https://github.com/EspadaV8/ansible-apache2-vhosts.git

 licensed under MIT license.
-It has been adapted and extended to match Zadane.pl's requirements by Pawel Rozlach during the work time and spare time and then opensourced by the company.
+It has been adapted and extended to match Zadane.pl's requirements and then opensourced by the company.
+Currently, all the changes/ enchancements have been made by Pawel Rozlach.

 Some important contributions and fixes have also been made by Rafał Trójniak (https://github.com/rafaltrojniak) and Jakub Kramarz (https://github.com/jkramarz).